floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/handle-info.md

 There are three main use cases for `handleInfo`:

-- Handling a asyncrhonous process initiated from a user event without blocking the UI
+- Handling an asynchronous process initiated from a user event without blocking the UI
-- Handling a asyncrhonous process initiated from a background process
+- Handling an asynchronous process initiated from a background process
 - Handling a pub/sub message